leanderseige/ataripunksynth/README.md

 ## Sources

-I thank all the great people out there creating fancy circuits and sharing them with the world.
+I thank all the great people out there creating fantastic circuits and sharing them with the world.
 Here are the most important sources I used:

 Atari Punk Console with 8-Step Sequencer using two 555 and one 4017 can be found here http://www.owyheesound.com/sequencer.php or here https://electro-music.com/forum/topic-37770-125.html This circuit diagram circulates in different versions.
 Be sure to pick the "November 4th, 2009" version.